sdalal1/shaildalal.github.io/_projects/slam.md

 ---
 layout: page
-title: EKF SLAM from Scratch
+title: EKF SLAM
-description: Implementing SLAM on Turtlebot3
+description: Implementing SLAM on Turtlebot3-burger
 img: assets/img/turtlebot.png
 importance: 3
 category: work
 ---

-## IoT Glass Testing Device
+## Project: EKF SLAM from scratch using C++ and ROS

 **Description:**
 - The goal is to implement a feature based Extended Kalman Filter SLAM on a turtlebot3 in simulation as well as on a real robot.